Diaghilev Contemporary Art Museum: Collection

 The collection of the museum contains more than 300 items and includes paintings, sculptures, graphics and artworks in other media.
 The core of the collection is formed by the works of Leningrad independent artists of 1960-1980s, such as Alexandr Baturin, Anatoly Basin, Vladimir Ovchinnikov, Anatoly Vasiliev, Gleb Bogomolov, Anatoly Belkin, Alek Rapoport, Georgy Kovenchuk, Nikolai Timkov, Yevgeny Ukhnalyov, Vyacheslav Mikhaylov, Valery Lukka, Levon Lazarev.

-The collection includes the works of such well known contemporary artists as Vitaly Pushnitsky, Elena Figurina, Ilya Gaponov, Marina Koldobskaya, Aleksei Iarygin, Tatiana Gubareva, Yury Shtapakov and others.

-The museum's research programs and exhibition activity cause permanent enlarging and developing of the collection.
-Nowadays it also includes the collection of foreign contemporary art, representing the artworks of artists from Italy, Holland, USA, China and other countries.